 Canvas bags are the cheapest option you will find because canvas is a cheap material.
 Cheap canvas will not stand up to a serious boxer or kick boxer pounding it.

-Saying that, you can get good quality canvas boxing bags, but they start to become more expensive such as the rip stop vinyl and are not that nice to hit.
+Saying that, you can get good quality canvas boxing bags but they are not that nice to hit because the material is a bit sticky whey you punch it, they also start to become more expensive similar to the rip stop vinyl.

 High quality canvas is quite stiff and can be harsh on your legs and gloves when it is new.
 It's probably best to avoid canvas unless you are buying a cheap boxing bag for kids to play with.